sila-kara/DSA-210-Term-Project/README.md

 ## **Project Goal**
 This project aims to shed light on the underlying factors of wage inequality over the years and examine the impact of inflation on this disparity.
 In this context, comparisons will be made regarding the wages of individuals from different groups over the years by considering factors such as education level, gender, and ethnicity.
 As a conclusion of this project it is aimed to identify long-term wage inequality trends and examine how education, demographics, and inflation impact economic mobility.
 The findings may help better understand income disparities and support future policies to reduce wage gaps.

 ---

+### **Data Collection**

+For this project, data was collected from multiple publicly available sources to ensure a comprehensive and reliable dataset.
+The main steps in the data collection process were as follows:

+1. **Researching Available Datasets:** I explored various sources, including Kaggle, government economic databases, and academic repositories, to find relevant datasets on wages and inflation.
+Keywords such as "historical wage data," "inflation rates dataset," and "wage inequality statistics" were used to search for structured datasets.

+2. **Selecting the Most Relevant Data:** After reviewing multiple datasets, I prioritized those that covered the years 2000-2022 and included necessary details such as wage levels by education, gender, and ethnicity, along with annual inflation rates.
+Datasets with missing critical information or inconsistencies were excluded.

+3. **Downloading and Storing Data:** The chosen datasets were downloaded in CSV format from Kaggle.
+To keep the data organized, all files were stored in a structured directory, ensuring easy access during the preprocessing phase.

+---